-The library, located on the second and third floors of Tioga Hall, provides an array of resources for the needs of students, informational staff and community members.
-The collection consists of reference materials, books, computer databases, periodicals, maps, videos and other audio visual materials.
+The Library, located on the second and third floors of Tioga Hall, provides an array of resources for the informational needs of students, staff, and community members.
+The collection consists of reference materials, books, electronic databases, periodicals, maps, videos, and other audiovisual materials.

-A variety of electronic information retrieval methods are available including our online catalog (COASTLINE), CD-ROM online databases and Internet access.
-Many of the databases provide full text articles.
+A variety of electronic information retrieval methods are available including our online catalog (COASTLINE), online databases, and Internet access.
+Many of the databases provide full-text articles.
 In addition, materials may be borrowed from other libraries through a worldwide interlibrary loan system.

-Introduction to the Library (LIB127) is a self-paced one credit transferrable course that is taught by the librarians.
+Introduction to the Library (LIB127) is a self-paced, one-credit transferable course that is taught by the librarians.
 It is offered each term.

-Library hours during fal l, winter and spring terms:
+Library hours during fall, winter, and spring terms:

-Monday - Thursday 8 a.m 9 p.m.

-Friday 8 a.m 5 p.m.
+Monday - Thursday 8 a.m. - 9 p.m.
+Friday 8 a.m. - 5 p.m.
 Saturday and Sunday Closed

-Hours for summer term, holidays and breaks will be posted.
+Hours for summer term, holidays, and breaks will be posted.